 There is also a suspension bridge, windmill, and stone tower overlooking the lake.

-Nearby you can hike to Dawulun Fort or Eagle Rock that provide great views of the north coast.
+Nearby you can hike to Dawulun Fort or Eagle Rock which provides great views of the north coast.

-Currently the lake is popular with hikers and intagrammers, as well as wedding photographers.
+Currently, the lake is popular with hikers and Instagrammers, as well as wedding photographers.
 On the weekends it can get quite busy and parking can be hard to find.

 You can book a tour to Lover's Tower on KKday here.

 Don't forget that there are many activities available along Taiwan's Northern Coast such as Yachting, Fishing, Surfing, SUP / Paddle Boarding, Diving, Snorkeling Kayaking, Canoeing, Water Biking, River Tracing / Canyoneering, Glamping, Motorcycling, Motorbike Tour, Shen'ao Rail Bike, Night Fishing, Instagram Tour, Metaverse VR experience, Seaside Picnic, and more on Tripadvisor here, Klook here, or KKday here.

 We recommend Just Live Inn-Keelung and Yung Feng Hotel, which are two great quality hotels for a reasonable price in Keelung's City Center.

 You can book Just Live Inn-Keelung on Booking.com here, Agoda here, Klook here, Hotels.com here, Trip.com here, or Kayak here.

 You can book Yung Feng Hotel on Booking.com here, Agoda here, Hotels.com here, Trip.com here, Klook here, or Kayak here,